marcusbotacin/MalVerse/README.md

 MalVerse proposes the use of Dynamic Symbolic Execution (DSE) to identify logic bombs in (mostly malicious) applications and automatically generates a patch library to be injected in the target application to allow it to be analyzed in typical sandbox solutions while triggering the logic bombing conditions.

 # Author
 MalVerse is developed by Marcus Botacin, under supervision of André Grégio, as a Proof of Concept (PoC) of an academic idea to be published in a paper.
+[Preprint HERE](https://arxiv.org/abs/2109.06127)

 # Directory Organization